-EBay also takes the appearance of a non-sealed-bid auction, because others' bids are open for inspection-users can click on "bid history" to see who the bidders are and in what order they have bid.
-Unlike a sealed-bid auction, eBay bidders also know what the current bid is at any given moment.
+EBay also takes the appearance of a non-sealed bid auction, because others' bids are open for inspection-users can click on "bid history" to see who the bidders are and in what order they have bid.
+Unlike a sealed auction, eBay bidders also know what the current bid is at any given moment.
 In a sealed-bid auction, the highest bid submitted might be significantly above the second-highest.
-At eBay, it will be only one increment above the second-highest bid, no matter what the high bidder's potential maximum.2 However, the inability to see other bidders or know their maximums (which are revealed in a live auction by the "losers tell the truth" axiom described below) is similar in some ways to the handicap one faces at a sealed-bid auction.
-Kagel and Levin (1993) note that experimentally, sealed-bid auctions yield higher revenue.
-Further research on on-line auctions might investigate the question of whether eBay's unusual combination of revelation and concealment in bidding gets higher prices and, if so, whether that can be associated with unknown maximums, faceless bidders, the lack of an auctioneer to quickly bring about closure, or a combination of these factors.
+At eBay, it will only be one increment above the second-highest bid, no matter what the high bidder's potential maximum. ii In practice, however, the inability to see other bidders or know their maximums (which are revealed in a live auction by the "losers tell the truth" axiom described below) is similar in some ways to a sealed-bid auction.
+Kagel and Levin (1993) noted that experimentally, sealed bid auctions yield higher revenue.
+Further research on on-line auctions might investigate the question of whether eBay's unusual combination of revelation and concealment in bidding gets higher prices and whether that can be associated with unknown maximums, faceless bidders, and no auctioneer to quickly bring about closure.
 Researching this question would pose serious methodological problems, however, due to the vast number of potential bidders at eBay's virtual bazaar.
-As primarily a non-sealed-bid English auction, then, eBay works the same way as wholesale used-car auctions, fineart auctions, and local household-goods auctions: it provides a space, though virtual, for the intersection of supply, demand, and competition (Cassady 1967).
+As (primarily) a non-sealed bid, English auction, then, eBay works the same way as wholesale used car auctions, fine art auctions, and local household goods auctions: it provides a (virtual) space for the intersection of supply, demand, and competition (Cassady 1967).